 Who We Help

-We work with adolescents and young adults from the ages of 13-29.
-Outside of a small number of factors which may hinder a child’s eligibility to enroll with us, we strive to work with all participants in an inclusive and equitable manner, carefully considering each individual’s needs throughout their entire stay in our program.
+In our wilderness therapy groups, we work primarily with adolescents and young adults from the ages of 12-29.
+Outside of a small number of factors which may hinder a student's eligibility to enroll with us, we strive to work with all participants in an inclusive and equitable manner, carefully considering each individual’s physical, emotional and therapeutic needs throughout each step of the way.

 Our students often face the following challenges: